nus-mmsys/QUETRA/README.md

 /RPlot_script/plotCombinedBufferOcuupancy.r : Takes three event files and plot a glrah with their buffer occupancy on the same scale.
 The graph corresponds to following figure in the paper.
 * Figure 2: Example of a case where buffer occupancy in QUETRA converges to K/2.

+## Implementation Code

+* Algorithm files are prepared for implementation in `Dash.js v2.1.1` but can be implemented in different versions as well.
+* The default varibale provided by Dash.js are not kept intact.
+* These files can be implemented in the same way as BolaRule.js in the folder *dash.js/src/streaming/rules/abr/*
+* Buffer capacity can be changed in `MediaPlayerModel.js` file located at *dash.js/src/streaming/models/* by changing **BUFFER_TIME_AT_TOP_QUALITY_LONG_FORM** (when content is more than 10 minutes), **BUFFER_TO_KEEP**(when content is less than 10 minutes)
+* Change **RICH_BUFFER_THRESHOLD, BUFFER_PRUNING_INTERVAL, DEFAULT_MIN_BUFFER_TIME_FAST_SWITCH, BUFFER_TIME_AT_TOP_QUALITY** by setting them equal to buffer capacity, as they are not applicable to ELASTIC,BBA and QUETRA.
+* Verify the actual buffer capity before running the expriment as changing the variables may cause bugs.
+* Keep track of Dash.js Github page https://github.com/Dash-Industry-Forum/dash.js  for updates on bugs and their fixes.